New isomeric transition in $^{36}$Mg: Bridging the N=20 and N=28 islands of inversion

-As of the beginning of 2023, there is only one isomer confirmed and published in either neon or magnesium isotopes, the 0$^+_2$ state in $^{32}$Mg that decays to the 2$^+_1$ via a 172 keV transition with T$_{1/2}>$10 ns \cite{Wimmer2010,Elder2019}.
-Shell model calculations using the {\sl sdpf-u-mix} interaction \cite{Poves2016} produce a ground state that is a mixture of deformed (2p-2h) and superdeformed (4p-4h) configurations and an isomeric 0$^+$ state which is dominated by superdeformed and spherical (0p-0h) components \cite{Caurier2014}.
+As of the beginning of 2023, there is only one isomer confirmed and published in either neon or magnesium isotopes, the 0$^+_2$ state in $^{32}$Mg that decays to the 2$^+_1$ via a 172 keV transition with $T_{1/2}>$10 ns \cite{Wimmer2010,Elder2019}.
+Shell model calculations using the {\sl sdpf-u-mix} interaction \cite{Poves2016} produce a ground state that is a mixture of deformed ($2\hbar\omega$) and superdeformed ($4\hbar\omega$) configurations and an isomeric 0$^+$ state which is dominated by superdeformed and spherical ($0\hbar\omega$) components \cite{Caurier2014}.
 Notice that {\sl sdpf-u-mix} is the only interaction that locates the isomer close to its experimental excitation energy.
-In the same calculation, heavier magnesium isotopes were expected to strongly favor quadrupole components before transitioning to the N=28 Island of Inversion at $^{40}$Mg.
+In the same calculation, heavier magnesium isotopes were expected to strongly favor quadrupole components before transitioning to the {\it N}=28 Island of Inversion at $^{40}$Mg.
 This hypothesis is supported by the systematics of the first 2$^+$ states in $^{34,36,38}$Mg \cite{Doornenbal2013,Doornenbal2016,Crawford2014,Crawford2019} comparing well with calculations \cite{Nowacki2021}.